Zhengqin-Shu/Zhengqin-Shu.github.io/_pages/about.md

 Currently, I'm visiting Caltech and working with [Prof. H. Jane Bae](https://www.galcit.caltech.edu/people/jbae) on the analogy of tuebulent Couette-Poiseuille (C-P) Flows and adverse-pressure-gradient turbulent boundary layers (APG TBLs).
 Previously, I worked with [Prof. Chunxiao Xu](https://www.hy.tsinghua.edu.cn/hyen/info/1162/1209.htm) on the history effects and coherent structures of wall-bounded turbulence.

-Please refer to my CV for more academic details about me.
+Please refer to my <a href="{{ '/assets/pdf/CV Zhengqin Shu.pdf' | relative_url }}" target="_blank">CV</a> for more academic details about me.
 In spare time, I am a magic enthusiast, and I also enjoy playing the guitar.

 <strong> I am applying for a PhD position in 2026 Fall. </strong> Feel free to drop me an email if you are interested in my research or just want to chat!